Lectures on AKSZ Sigma Models for Physicists: Examples of QP-Manifolds

-If a base manifold is a point $M = \{ pt \}$ and $\rho=0$, a Leibniz algebroid reduces to a linear algebra, which is called a Leibniz(Loday) algebra \cite{LP}\cite{Loday}.
-A Leibniz algebra is a Lie algebra if a Leibniz bracket $[-, -]_L$ is antisymmetric.
+If the base manifold is a point $M = \{ pt \}$ and $\rho=0$, then the Leibniz algebroid reduces to a linear algebra, which is called Leibniz algebra \cite{LP, Loday} \footnote{It is also called a Loday algebra.}.
+A Leibniz algebra is a Lie algebra if the Leibniz bracket $[-, -]_L$ is antisymmetric.
+Lie algebroids and Courant algebroids are also Leibniz algebroids.
+The Lie bracket $[-,-]$ of the Lie algebroid and the Dorfman bracket $[-,-]_{D}$ of the Courant algebroid are identified as special cases of the Leibniz bracket $[-, -]_L$.
+Equation (\ref{cou1}) of the Dorfman bracket is equivalent to equation (\ref{leibnizidentity}).

-Correspondence of a Leibniz algebroid to a homological vector field on a graded manifold is discussed in \cite{GKP}.
-The following theorem has appeared in \cite{Kotov:2010wr}. \begin{theorem} Let $n > 1$.
-Functions of degree $n-1$ on a QP manifold can be identified as sections of a vector bundle $E$.
-The QP-structure induces a Leibniz algebroid structure on $E$. \end{theorem} Let $x$ be an element of degree $0$ and $e^{(n-1)}$ be an element of degree $n-1$.
+The correspondence of a Leibniz algebroid to a homological vector field on a graded manifold is discussed in Ref.~\citenum{GKP}.
+The following theorem has been presented in Ref.~\citenum{Kotov:2010wr}. \begin{theorem} Let $n > 1$.
+Functions of degree $n-1$ on a QP-manifold can be identified with sections of a vector bundle.
+The QP-structure induces a Leibniz algebroid structure on a vector bundle $E$. \end{theorem} Let $x$ be an element of degree $0$, and let $e^{(n-1)}$ be an element of degree $n-1$.
 If we define